Repeated mergers of black hole binaries: implications for GW190521: Discussion

-The last merger in chains with $L > 1$ occur at $t = 4735$ Myr on average in our 58 simulations.
-Thus when considering dynamical formation, it appears that the formation of IMBHs in relatively young GCs ($t \lesssim 6$ Gyr) is preferred, when there is still a sufficient population of BHs in the core.
+On average across our 58 simulations, the last merger in chains with $L > 1$ occurs at $t = 4735$ Myr.
+Thus it appears that hierarchical mergers in relatively young GCs ($t \lesssim 6$ Gyr) are preferred, when there is still a sufficient population of BHs in the core.
 If true, this means that hierarchical mergers are more likely to occur at cosmological distances, when the star formation rate is higher and there was a higher proportion of young GCs.
-Their lower metallicity compared to young star clusters in the local Universe is also expected to favor formation of more massive BH seeds from stellar evolution.
 In principle, such distant sources are more difficult to detect.
 However, the larger average chirp mass from hierarchical mergers leads to a larger gravitational strain.

-The current work shows that ``Snowball-like" merger chains are a plausible method for producing BH masses within the upper mass gap, and that hierarchical mergers depend on the dynamical interactions within dense stellar environments.
-Furthermore, detailed investigations involving a larger sample of direct N-body simulations will allow us to better constrain the chain multiplicity distribution, as well as the likelihood to produce IMBHs through this pathway.

 The hierarchical merger pathway provides a natural method for forming BHs within the BH mass gap, without the need for new physics, but that does not mean that such new physics is absent.
+Although gravitational recoil lowers the likelihood of longer merger chains occurring, the formation of multi-generation BHs, including those similar to the GW190521 final BH is still possible within mid-sized GCs.
 Regardless of the origin of GW190521, this remarkable detection represents the first confirmed detection of an IMBH and will likely spark increased interest in the formation and evolution of these stellar behemoths.
-The full release catalogue of O3 events is also poised to enable further investigation into the mass gap and the hierarchical merger pathway.

 \acknowledgments